-The Drop period is based on the start date of each course.
-Students can drop courses for 100% tuition refund within the first three (3) weeks starting on the first day of the course.
-During the fourth (4th) week, the course can be dropped for 50% of the tuition.
+The Drop period is based on the start date of the semester.
+Students can drop courses for 100% tuition refund within the first three (3) weeks of the academic semester.
+During the fourth (4th) week of the semester, the course can be dropped for 50% of the tuition.
 The remainder of the semester, students are responsible for all tuition.
 Please note, fees are non-refundable.